hoangcuong2011/Good-Papers/Gaussian Process.md

 I don't see many articles about this, perhaps it is not easy to do so.
 Also we normally don't have to do much in practice because kernel functions are well studied (well-studied valid kernel functions can be referred to this link: http://www.cs.toronto.edu/~duvenaud/cookbook/index.html).
 Perhaps squared exponential kernel (k(x, x') = exp(-0.5 * (x - x') ^ 2) is the most common one.

 What is the key here?
-I believe the key idea is the output of the function at points to be similar if the kernel function at those points to be similar.
+A GP specifies a probability distribution over functions at infinite number of input points with two notable things: First, the distribution is Gaussian distribution, so that the marginal distribution over any subset of input points must have a joint multivariate Gaussian distribution (see this https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Two_normally_distributed_random_variables_need_not_be_jointly_bivariate_normal).
+Second, the output of the function at those points to be similar if the kernel function at those points to be similar.
 Now you know why people usually say: "A GP defines a prior over functions".
-Prior means the way we define the kernel function.
+Prior means the way we assume the function's outputs can be sampled from a multivariate Gaussian distribution and the way define the kernel function.

 To have a better understanding, let me show some code https://github.com/hoangcuong2011/GPs.
 Let us assume we have 40 points